tfrommen/external-content/readme.txt

 `
 /**
- * Customize the usage of the external URL as permalink.
+ * Filter the usage of the external URL as permalink.
  *
  * @param bool $use_external_url Use the external URL as permalink?
  */